lyroyce/popular-cache/README.md

 		console.log(value); // others
 	});

-The only difference in proxy mode is how the value is returned.
+Note that the value is not returned directly in proxy mode.
+Instead, it's returned via callback.

 # APIs